Actively Recruiting

 • Prior bariatric surgery or prior endoscopic sleeve gastroplasty

-• Severe gastroesophageal reflux disease (GERD)
+• Severe gastroesophageal reflux disease (GERD) or severe esophageal motility disorders

 • Chronic abdominal pain, gastroparesis, or intractable constipation

-• Hepatic insufficiency or cirrhosis
+• Liver failure or cirrhosis

-• Severe blood clotting disorders
+• Severe bleeding disorders

-• Use of anti-platelet, anticoagulant, corticosteroids, immunosuppressants, narcotics, anti-seizure, or anti-arrhythmic medications
+• Use of antiplatelet, anticoagulant, corticosteroids, immunosuppressants, narcotics, anti-seizure, or anti-arrhythmic medications

 • Pregnancy or breastfeeding